 11.9.
-The School complies with the requirements of the Gas Safety Register.
-The School engages a registered contractor who will carry out the required maintenance and testing of gas fired equipment, as arranged by the Facilities or Operations Manager.
+The school complies with the requirements of the Gas Safety Register.
+The school engages a registered Gas Safe contractor who will carry out the required maintenance and testing of gas fired equipment, as arranged by the Estates Manager.
 The National Gas Emergency Service No. is 0800 111999.